aoswalt/notoriety/README.md

 ---

-Primary usage is through building the escript.
-Alternately, runnable docker image may be built but generally requires more arguments when running.
+Primary usage is through an escript or docker image.

 ## Building the Escript